botre/anki-decks/src/typescript.md

 ## as const

-`as const` lets you create a literal type from an object or array.
+`as const` lets you create a literal type.

 ```typescript
 const foo = {